discordx-ts/discordx/docs/src/decorators/option.md

 ```

 ## Manual typing
-If you want to specify the type manually you can do it
+If you want to specify the type manually you can do it:
 ```ts
 import { TextChannel, VoiceChannel, CommandInteraction } from "discord.js"